-The Department of Psychology promotes the generation, development and transfer of scientific and professional knowledge through its programs of teaching, research and service.
-The graduate program is an academically rigorous program with a basis in scientific psychology.
-The goal for graduate students is the ability to gain entrance into a doctoral program or the possession of skills to obtain employment in the field.
+The Department of Psychology promotes the generation, development, and transfer of scientific and professional knowledge through its teaching, research, and service programs.
+The Masters of Science in Psychology graduate program is an academically rigorous program with a basis in scientific psychology.
 All students will be able to recognize and differentiate concepts used in the basic domains of psychology and distinguish research methods and statistical procedures commonly used in psychology.
-The program has a clinical focus, and students will learn to administer and interpret psychological tests and demonstrate basic clinical skills.
-Thesis students will be able to present and successfully defend an original research study.
+The Masters of Science in Psychology graduate program has two tracks: the Clinical Psychology track and the Industrial Organizational Psychology track.

-The Clinical Practicum Track First Year
+The Clinical Psychology Track